Help with home improvements

 Getting a disabled facilities grant if you live in rented accommodation

-If you rent your home and apply to your local authority for a disabled facilities grant, you will need to get your landlord's permission before your local authority will agree to help you.
+If you rent your home and apply to your local authority for a disabled facilities grant, you'll need to get your landlord's permission before your local authority will agree to help you.
 However, your landlord must not refuse permission without a very good reason.
 If you need to make changes to your home because of your disability, your landlord should agree to this unless they have a good reason for not doing so.
 If your landlord doesn't agree, this could be disability discrimination and they could be breaking the law.
 This rule doesn't apply in some cases where the landlord lives in the same property as you.

-If you need to make certain changes to your home because of your disability, your landlord may be responsible for making them.
+If you need to make certain changes to your home because of your disability, your landlord might be responsible for making them.
 This rule doesn't apply in some cases where the landlord lives in the same property as you.

 For more information about a landlord's responsibility to do repairs, see Repairs in rented housing.